dltnexus/dltnexus/README.md

 ## Documentation

-Comprehensive documentation will be available at `docs.dltnexus.io` _(coming soon)_
+Comprehensive documentation will be available at `docs.dltnexus.com` _(coming soon)_

 ## Contributing

 We welcome contributions from the community.
-Please read our contributing guidelines before submitting pull requests.
+Please read our [Contributing Guidelines](CONTRIBUTING.md) before submitting pull requests.

-_(Contributing guidelines coming soon)_

 ## License